 * * *

-The same mighty God who delivered and redeemed us from Egypt is able to daily deliver and redeem us from our distresses!
-In the sacrifice made and the salvation of Yeshua, the gate has been opened to all for the redemption from the bondage of sin and death.
+The same mighty God who delivered and redeemed us from Egypt is able to daily deliver and redeem us from our distresses!.
 Each one can be brought from the present Mitzrayim – the idol-worshipping, enslaving culture of death that surrounds and attempts to subjugate us – into the freedom of glorious eternal life intended by our Creator.
 We are invited out of the darkness into the light of the Kingdom of God and the embrace of its culture of life.